Coloring Salvation: Atlas

-It had been a while since I had my skin checked which is opposite-smart because I 1) am very pale and 2) lived in Bermuda for three-and-a-half years.
+It had been a while since I had my skin checked which is opposite-smart because 1) I am very pale and 2) I lived in Bermuda for three-and-a-half years.
 Add in all the summers I spent detasilling corn as a teenager and now my skin is opposite-healthy.

-When the dermatologist saw my back he said he would remove “one for you and one for me”.
+When the dermatologist saw my back he said with great romance, he “would remove one for you and one for me”.
 The mole I wanted off was lower and rubbed against my bra strap.
-The one he wanted off was large and displayed trademarks of skin cancer.
+The mole he wanted off was large and displayed trademarks of skin cancer.
 I had no idea it was even there.
 You have my attention, Doctor.
 Carve away.

 You also have my attention, Body.
 This is why we take care of ourselves when we are the last thing on our minds.
 Somebody look at me!
 Somebody touch me!
 Somebody help me!
-So I can look at, touch and help the little somebodies who need me.
+So I then in turn can look at, touch and help the little somebodies who need me.

 There are no more moles to scratch and the lab never called so I move forward, grateful that I have a story to write about and not a sentence to carry out.